Edamame Fried Rice

 Asian Sweet and Sour Bean Salad

-Traditional bean salad takes on a new flavor and a nutritional boost with edamame soybeans and canola oil!
+Traditional bean salad takes on a new flavor and a nutritional boost with edamame and canola oil!
 The beans add fiber while canola oil adds healthy fats.
 Canola oil is low in saturated fat, trans fat free and high in monounsaturated fat.

 Black Bean and Edamame Avocado Salad